 One example is Dwayne ‘The Rock' Johnson, who has Samoan-inspired tattoos on his chest and arm.
 The tattoos represent his Samoan heritage and include symbols such as a sunburst and a tortoise shell.
 Similarly, Angelina Jolie has a Buddhist prayer tattooed on her back, which she got in Cambodia while adopting her son.

-Other celebrities who have embraced cross-cultural tattooing include Rihanna, who has a Maori-inspired tribal tattoo on her hand, and Justin Bieber, who has a Japanese-style koi fish tattoo on his arm.
+Other celebrities who have embraced cross-cultural tattooing include rihanna, who has a Maori-inspired tribal tattoo on her hand, and Justin Bieber, who has a Japanese-style koi fish tattoo on his arm.
 These tattoos not only showcase the artists' appreciation for different cultures but also serve as a conversation starter and a way to connect with fans from different backgrounds.

 However, it is important to note that celebrities are not immune to cultural appropriation and criticism.
 Kendall Jenner received backlash for her decision to get a large Maori-inspired tattoo on her back, with many accusing her of appropriating Maori culture without fully understanding its significance.